johnwcowan/r7rs-work/FuturesCowan.md

 into their current values.
 Because only the current thread has access to this table, no locking is required.

-Unfortunately, because the primordial thread's "specific" field is not initialized, these mechanisms are not available to it.
+Unfortunately, because the primordial future's "specific" field is not initialized, these mechanisms are not available to it.

 The `future-quantum` and `future-quantum-set!` procedures are just `thread-quantum`